The Daily Wire: Podcasts and radio

-In addition to its written content, the site produces several podcasts, including The Ben Shapiro Show, The Michael Knowles Show, The Matt Walsh Show, and The Andrew Klavan Show.
+In addition to its written content, the site produces several podcasts, including: The Ben Shapiro Show, The Michael Knowles Show, The Matt Walsh Show, and The Andrew Klavan Show.

 The reach of The Ben Shapiro Show expanded in April 2018 when Westwood One began syndicating the podcast to radio.
 In January 2019, Westwood One expanded Shapiro's one-hour podcast-to-radio program, adding a nationally syndicated two-hour live radio show, for three hours of Ben Shapiro programming daily.
 As of March 2019, according to Westwood One, The Ben Shapiro Show is being carried by more than 200 stations, including in nine of the top ten markets.

 In 2020, the Daily Wire acquired the entirety of PragerU's content.

-On election day 2020, activist and former Turning Point USA communications director Candace Owens announced that she would move to Nashville, Tennessee, and join the Daily Wire with her own show, Candace.
-It premiered March 19, 2021.
-Its episodes air weekly and are filmed before a live studio audience.
-Notable guests include former president Donald Trump, UFC president Dana White, and U.S. Congressman Jim Jordan.
+That same year, activist and former Turning Point USA communications director Candace Owens announced that she would move to Nashville, Tennessee, and join the Daily Wire with her own show, Candace.
+During the 2023 Gaza war, the organization faced significant infighting between Ben Shapiro and Candace Owens on the Israeli-Palestinian conflict, with Shapiro generally supporting Israel's actions during the war and U.S. support for Israel, while Owens has criticized Israel's actions and U.S. support for Israel.
+The dispute was later cited as a factor for Owens leaving the company in March 2024, and beginning a new YouTube channel that she runs independently.

-In October 2021, the Daily Wire hired Allison Williams, who had resigned from ESPN because the company mandated that live-event staffers get the vaccine and she had decided against being vaccinated while trying to conceive another child.
+In October 2021, the Daily Wire hired American sportscaster Allison Williams, who had resigned from ESPN because the company mandated its live-event staffers to get the vaccine, and Williams had decided against getting the vaccine while trying to conceive another child.
 The Daily Wire advertised the hire as "sports without the woke", with a banner that said "did not comply".
-Williams said she would explore issues "that may be too taboo for other media outlets".
-Williams returned to sideline reporting with Fox Sports in August 2022.
-In February 2022 the Daily Wire started a sports show called Crain & Company.
+Williams said she would explore issues "that may be too taboo for other media outlets."
+In 2022, Williams hosted a show called BreakAways.
+She returned to sideline reporting with Fox Sports in August 2022, although a few episodes of BreakAways were released in 2025.
+In February 2022, the Daily Wire started a sports show called Crain & Company, hosted by Jake Crain, Blain Crain, and David Cone.
+In 2026, Crain & Company moved to On3.com.

-In March 2022, they started a YouTube channel called The Comments Section with Brett Cooper.
-Following Cooper's departure from the company in December 2024, the show's producer, Reagan Rohrbach, who began filling in for Cooper when she was unavailable, took over as The Comments Sections new host.
+In March 2022, the Daily Wire started a YouTube channel called The Comments Section with Brett Cooper.
+Following Cooper's departure from the company in December 2024, the show's producer, Reagan Conrad, who began filling in for Cooper when she was unavailable, took over as The Comments Sections new host.

 In 2022, DailyWire+ started airing The Jordan B. Peterson Podcast.

+In January 2026, Matt Fradd and his Catholic podcast Pints With Aquinas joined The Daily Wire.